 The diagram below illustrates a rough outline of the benchmark's pipeline (excluding physical transducers):

-The key components will consist of:
+The key components consist of: